 No-one is overlooked in the family circle that surrounds a sick child.
-Newly launched is Great Mates, a social get together for grandparents, aunts, uncles, family friends - indeed anyone who is regularly involved in the care and support of a Julia’s House child.
+Newly launched as part of our children's hospice family support is Great Mates, a social get together for grandparents, aunts, uncles, family friends - indeed anyone who is regularly involved in the care and support of a Julia’s House child.

 All our children and families are offered free complementary therapy including aromatherapy and reflexology.
 For children, these therapies can be hugely beneficial both to calm but also to aid a number of medical conditions.
 For parents it is a wonderfully relaxing way to unwind from the day-to-day stress of caring.